PeymanJalali/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Peyman Jalali is a Qunatitative Analytics Specialist at Wells Fargo & company.
-His research interests include Fair and Responsible AI, Grpahical Models, and Bayesian Statistics.
+Peyman Jalali is a Quantitative Analytics Specialist at Wells Fargo & company.
+His research interests include Fair and Responsible AI, Graphical Models, and Bayesian Statistics.
 He is currently a memeber of the Decision Science and Artificial Intelgence team at Wells Fargo's Credit Model Risk organization.